-Indirect Addressing Register - IAR0
+Indirect Addressing Register - IAR

-The Indirect Addressing Registers, IARO, although having their locations in normal RAM register space, do not actually physically exist as normal registers.
-The method of indirect addressing for RAM data manipulation uses these Indirect Addressing Registers and Memory Pointers, in contrast to direct memory addressing, where the actual memory address is specified.
-Actions on the IARO registers will result in no actual read or write operation to these registers but rather to the memory location specified by their corresponding Memory Pointer, MP0.
-As the Indirect Addressing Registers are not physically implemented, reading the Indirect Addressing Registers indirectly will return a result of "00H" and writing to the registers indirectly will result in no operation.
+The Indirect Addressing Register, IAR, although having location in normal RAM register space, do not actually physically exist as normal registers.

+The method of indirect addressing for RAM data manipulation uses the Indirect Addressing Register and Memory Pointer, in contrast to direct memory addressing, where the actual memory address is specified.

+Actions on the IAR register will result in no actual read or write operation to these register but rather to the memory location specified by their corresponding Memory Pointer, MP.
+Acting as a pair, IAR and MP can together only access data.
+As the Indirect Addressing Registers are not physically implemented, reading the Indirect Addressing Register indirectly will return a result of "00H" and writing to the registers indirectly will result in no operation.

-Memory Pointer - MP0
+Memory Pointer - MP

-For all devices, two Memory Pointers, known as MP0 is provided.
-These Memory Pointers are physically implemented in the Data Memory and can be manipulated in the same way as normal registers providing a convenient way with which to address and track data.
+For all devices, Memory Pointer, known as MP is provided.
+These Memory Pointers are physically implemented in the Data Memory and can be manipulated in the same way as normal register providing a convenient way with which to address and track data.
 When any operation to the relevant Indirect Addressing Registers is carried out, the actual address that the microcontroller is directed to, is the address specified by the related Memory Pointer.
+MP, together with Indirect Addressing Register, IAR, are used to access data.
+Note that bit 7 of the Memory Pointers is not required to address the full memory space and will return a value of "1" if read.

-The following example shows how to clear a section of four Data Memory locations already defined as locations adres1 to adres4.
+The following example shows how to clear a section of four RAM locations already defined as locations adres1 to adres4.

-'''

-'data'

-data .section

-db?

-db?

-db?

-db?

-adres1

-adres2

-adres3

-block

-db?

-code .section at 0 'code'

-org

-00h

-start:

-mov a,04h

-; setup size of block

-mov block, a

-; Accumulator loaded with first RAM address ; setup memory pointer with first RAM address \,
+data.section 'data' adres1 db? adres2 db? adres3 db? adres4 db? block db? code.section at 0'code' org 00h start: mov a,04h mov block,a mov a,offset adres1 mov mp,a ; setup size of block ; Accumulator loaded with first RAM address ; setup memory pointer with first RAM address loop: clr IAR inc mp sdz block jmp loop ; clear the data at address defined by MP ; increment memory pointer ; check if last memory location has been cleared continue:

-mov a, offset adres1

-mov mp0, a

-loop:

-clr IAR0

-; clear the data at address defined by MPO

-\verb"inc mp0"

-; increment memory pointer

-; check if last memory location has been cleared

-sdz block

-jmp loop

-continue:

-'''

-The important point to note here is that in the example shown above, no reference is made to specific Data Memory addresses.
+The important point to note here is that in the example shown above, no reference is made to specific RAM addresses.